fpdevil/rise_of_machines/ErrorAnalysis.md

 ![bias variance tradeOff](images/bias-variance-tradeoff.png "Bias Vs Variance Dilemna")

-The above image clear why there is a trade-off between bias and variance.
+The above image makes it clear as to why there is a trade-off between bias and variance.
 Whenever a simple model (low complexity) is chosen, we are also choosing a model with high bias.
 If we try to increase the complexity of the model, we are sacrificing low variance in exchange for low bias at the cost of high variance.
 The best thing which can be done is to settle somewhere in between the two in order to balance both.

 ## Regularization

 _Regularization_ is a technique which is used to solve the overfitting problem of the machine learning models.
+Generally, a good model does not give more weight to a particular feature.
+The weights are evenly distributed, which can be achieved using `Regularization`.
+Essentially regularization reduces the variance by injecting `bias` into the model and telling it not to become too complex.

+There are two types of common regularization techniques as follows:

+* L1 Regularization or Lasso Regularization
+* L2 Regularization or Ridge Regularization

+Apart from the above, we have the below for other learning models.

+* Dropout for Neural Network(s)
+* Soft Margin for SVM(s)

 ## References